ayaz1006/youtube.com-clone/README.md

 #Youtube.com Clone

-<h6>Description</h6>: <b>Developed a responsive clone of the YouTube.com website’s landing page using HTML and vanilla CSS, focusing on user interface design and layout.</b>
+Description: Developed a responsive clone of the YouTube.com website’s landing page using HTML and vanilla CSS, focusing on user interface design and layout.

 •	Key Technologies: HTML, CSS